-- Do not connect the camera to a computer before you install the software.
-The software will not be installed correctly. - The software cannot be installed unless the computer is connected to the internet. - Previous versions cannot display images from this camera correctly.
-Also, processing RAW images from this camera is not possible.
+The software cannot be installed unless the computer is connected to the internet.
+Previous versions cannot display images from this camera correctly.
+Also, https://cam.start.canon/

-1 Download the software.
+Download the software.

 Connect to the internet from a computer and access the following Canon website.